Fostering Diverse Communities Canada

 CCMARD addresses the need for a platform to broaden and strengthen the ability to protect and promote human rights through coordination and shared responsibility among local governments, civil society organizations and other democratic institutions.
 It is based on a common desire to achieve two goals: 1) Share experiences and lessons learned with others; and 2) Strengthen policies to counter all forms of discrimination to achieve greater social inclusion."

-To date there are 63 municipalities across Canada who have become CCMARD signatories including in 15 Alberta: Wood Buffalo (including Fort McMurray), Edmonton, Calgary, Grande Prairie, Drayton Valley, Brooks, Lethbridge, St. Albert, Innisfail, Wetaskiwin, Fort McLeod, Provost, Devon, Red Deer and Medicine Hat.
+To date there are 73 municipalities across Canada who have become CCMARD signatories including in 15 Alberta: Wood Buffalo (including Fort McMurray), Edmonton, Calgary, Grande Prairie, Drayton Valley, Brooks, Lethbridge, St. Albert, Innisfail, Wetaskiwin, Fort McLeod, Provost, Devon, Red Deer, Medicine Hat and Cochrane.

 To deepen the impact in Alberta the Alberta Urban Municipalities Association, in partnership with the Province of Alberta, created the Welcoming and Inclusive Communities (WIC) initiative which includes a website that hosts numerous tools and resources for communities interested in becoming more welcoming and inclusive.
 Do check out their website.
 You will find a resource for creating a WIC committee in your community, guide for engaging ethno-cultural groups community, diversity campaign tools and much more.